Xtra-Computing/raintreebook/README.md

 # Research Journey
-## A PhD Student's Guide to Navigating the Research Landscape
+## A PhD Student's Guide to Navigating the Research Landscape (the alpha version)

 ---